dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

-At a join point in the program, if an **untyped variable** has been given an **initialization inferred type** on more than one of the reachable paths to the join point, the variable is treated after the join point as having the **initialization inferred type** equal to the upper bound of the **initialization inferred types** from the reachable paths into the join point.
+At a join point in the program, if an **untyped variable** has been given an **initialization inferred type** on more than one of the reachable paths to the join point and all of such **initialization inferred types** are syntactically equal, the variable is treated after the join point as having that **initialization inferred type**.
-The **initialization inferred type** so computed is treated as a **type of interest** for the variable in question (including its non-nullable version if applicable).
-If the newly computed **initialization inferred type** is not a subtype of the original **initialization inferred type** on a given path, the original **initialization inferred type** for that variable on that path shall be added to the head of the promoted type chain for that variable on the respective path before intersecting the promoted type chains.
 The promoted type chains for the variable on the respective paths are then intersected as usual.

-*Adding the original inferred type to the head of promoted type chain allows a variable which has been promoted on one path to the inferred type of the other path to remain at the shared common type (see example below).*
+At a join point in the program, if an **untyped variable** has been given an **initialization inferred type** on more than one of the reachable paths to the join point and any two such **initialization inferred types** are not syntactically equal, it is an error.

 ```dart
 void test(bool b) {